bark-simulator/bark-simulator.github.io/src/data/tutorials/building_blocks.md

 };
 ```

-The most important class members are the agent map `agents_`, static objects `objects_`, and the `map_`.
+The most important class members are the agent map `agents_`, static objects `objects_`, and the map interface `map_`.
 The `Step` function calls the `DoPlanning` and then the `DoExecution` function.
-Each agent plans in the `DoPlanning` phase using the `ObservedWorld` &ndash; a derived world.
+Each agent plans in the `DoPlanning` phase using an `ObservedWorld` &ndash; an agent-specific derived world.
 The `Observe` function creates agent-specific observed worlds.
 After planning has finished, the `DoExecution` then executes the planned behaviors (trajectories).
 <br />
 <br />
-The `ObservedWorld` stores an `AgentId` for which it also provides additional interfaces and utilities.
+The `ObservedWorld` additionally stores an `AgentId` for which it also provides extra interfaces and utilities.
 Furthermore, during the derivation, effects, such as occlusions can be modeled.
 <br />
 <br />